collective/rapido.plone/docs/tutorial.rst

     <i>If you like what you read, say it! {like}</i>

-It allows us to implement the block layout.
+This allows us to implement the block layout.
 It is a regular HTML file, but it may contain Rapido **elements**, enclosed in brackets.
-In our case, we have one element, noted ``{like}``, in charge of rendering the "Like" button.
+In our case, we have one element, namely ``{like}``, in charge of rendering the *"Like"* button.

 The ``rate.py`` file